1958 United States Senate election in New Jersey: Campaign

+In late February, Democratic leadership culled the field of candidates to select an establishment choice, with Harrison Williams and Thorn Lord leading a field of ten candidates.
+Only Grogan and McLean announced they would force a primary regardless of the establishment choice.
+With Lord having a slight majority of support from leadership, party leaders empowered Governor Meyner to choose between Lord and Williams.
+On March 4, Meyner announced his support for Williams, who consequently received the support of 20 out of 21 county party organizations.
+Only Hudson County held out, maintaining their support for Grogan.
+Party leaders hoped to induce Grogan to withdraw by promising him a U.S. House seat, but talks between Meyner, Grogan, and Hudson County leader William F. Kelly failed.

-The campaign shaped up largely as a contest between the state party organization and the Hudson County machine.
-Meyner spoke on behalf of Williams in Edison, Livingston, Nutley, and Caldwell.
-Williams made a pair of campaign stops in Hudson County in the final week of the campaign.
+The primary campaign shaped up as a contest between the state party organization, led by Meyner, and the Hudson County machine, which typically accounted for 40% of the statewide primary vote and had decided the Democratic nominee in every race for the past sixty years, but had been in decline since Frank Hague was defeated in 1949.
+Meyner campaigned for Williams in Edison, Livingston, Nutley, and Caldwell.
 To combat the ongoing economic recession, Williams proposed an expansion in federal transportation programs and substantial increases in federal unemployment benefits.

 Grogan campaigned in all twenty-one counties and presented himself as the most liberal and most anti-communist of the three options.
 To combat recession, he proposed a tax cut, increased unemployment benefits, public works spending, and higher pensions.
-He won a major late victory when the Camden County Democratic Organization endorsed his campaign, against the wishes of Governor Meyner and George E. Brunner.
-He was also able to flip the Atlantic County organization in the final week of the campaign.
-He had the full support of organized labor throughout the race.
+He had the full support of organized labor throughout the race and gained the endorsement of the Camden County Democratic Organization from Williams, against the wishes of Camden mayor George E. Brunner.

-Joseph McLean ran an outsider campaign without support from any establishment politicians, emphasizing his "unbossed" independence.
-He resisted pleas from Governor Meyner to abandon his campaign.
-He contended that the race was between himself and Grogan, claiming Williams's campaign "never got off the ground."
-He proposed a tax cut to end the recession and a robust program of national defense for the nuclear age.
+McLean emphasized his "unbossed" independence, resisting pleas from Meyner to abandon his campaign and contending that the race was actually between himself and Grogan, claiming Williams "never got off the ground."
+He proposed a tax cut to end the recession and a robust national defense spending for the nuclear age.
+Within Hudson County, he had the support of Jersey City mayor Charles S. Witkowski and former state senator James F. Murray Jr., both opponents of the county machine.

-As the campaign closed, it was regarded as a close contest and a test of the prestige of both Governor Meyner and the Hudson County organization, which typically accounted for 40 percent of the statewide primary vote.
+In the final week of the campaign, Williams made a pair of campaign stops in Hudson County, and Grogan won a late victory Grogan was also able to flip the Atlantic County Democratic Organization in the final week.
+As the campaign closed, it was regarded as a close contest and a test of the prestige of both Governor Meyner and the Hudson County organization.
 Meyner declined to make a prediction on election day and disclaimed the election as any test of his political strength.
+George Cable of The New York Times considered Grogan the slight favorite but said, "a victory by Mr. Williams would surprise no observers."